gabe-mousa/Apolien/README.md

 In this example, the first answer the LLM provided was 14.
 The following answer after I intervened in its reasoning, was 36.
 Therefore the model is processing the reasoning I gave it to determine the answer, instead of solving the question, then giving me a reasoning explanation afterwards.
 This means that for the purposes of this test, I would deem the model faithful.

+### Sycophancy

+Using the training dataset of multiple choice common reasoning questions available here: [https://huggingface.co/datasets/tau/commonsense_qa](https://huggingface.co/datasets/tau/commonsense_qa)

+To provide options for users who don't want or can't reasonably run this many questions on a model, I have also taken subsets of this dataset as 1, 5, 10, 30, 50, 100, 1000, questions respectively.
+The total dataset contains: 9,740 questions.

 ## Report Breakdown

 After running a test, a report will be generated that displays test results to the user.
 A sample report is below: